Trump-backed candidate's 'monkey' comment draws fire in Florida race

 Gillum, the liberal mayor of state capital Tallahasee, won a surprising victory in the Democratic primary for Florida governor, and has said he hopes to motivate younger progressives and minority voters who normally sit out non-presidential elections.

-He would be the first black governor in the country’s most populous swing state.
+If he wins the Nov.
+6 election, he would be the first black governor in the country’s most populous swing state.

 “It’s disgusting that Ron DeSantis is launching his general election campaign with racist dog whistles,” Florida Democratic Party Chairwoman Terrie Rizzo wrote on Twitter.
-Gillum’s campaign was not immediately available for comment.

 Words like “monkey” or “ape” have been used to demean African-Americans and are considered racist in that context.